hwakimoto/lemmet/README.md

 # What is?

-Lemmet is a "Indent capable" Emmet like notations.
+Lemmet is a indentable Emmet.

 # Example